ajleeson/research_blog/_posts/2026-07-24-new-loading-exp-thoughts.md

 My primary investigation has been to understand the underlying mechanisms responsible for the spatial variability of WWTP impact to DO.

-As a reminder, WWTP nutrients generally decrease nutrients everywhere across Puget Sound, but inlets in South Sound and Whidbey Basin appear to be more susecptible to WWTP nutrients than elsewhere in the estuary (Figure 1).
+As a reminder, WWTP nutrients generally decrease DO everywhere across Puget Sound, but inlets in South Sound and Whidbey Basin appear to be more susecptible to WWTP nutrients than elsewhere in the estuary (Figure 1).

 <p style="text-align:center;"><img src="/research_blog/figures/2026.07.24/bottomDO_map_Aug.png" width="700"/><br>Fig 1. (a) Climatological mean bottom DO concentration in the No-loading run during the month of August (averaged over the years 2015-2020). (b) Difference in climatological mean August bottom DO between Loading and No-loading runs.</p><br>